m-abdelwahab/build-smarter-chatbots-workshop/README.md

   ```
 </details>

+You can find the complete solution in the `final` branch of the repository.

 ## Conclusion

-In this workshop, you learned how to build an AI-powered chatbot that can access external data to provide the most accurate answer.
-You used the Vercel AI SDK to integrate an AI model into your app and the Neon Serverless Driver to store and query vector embeddings in a Postgres database hosted on Neon.
+You've built an AI chatbot that uses external data for more accurate responses.

-You can now take this project further by:
+You can extend this by:
--  Adding more features to the chatbot, such as handling more complex user queries
+  •	Handling more complex queries
--  Integrating other AI models, and improving the user experience.
+  •	Integrating different AI models
--  Work with different data formats (e.g images, video, audio, PDFs etc.).
-For that you can use a framework like [Langchain](https://www.langchain.com/langchain) that allows you to embed any type of data into a vector.
+  •	Working with various data types (images, audio, etc.) and potentially introducing a  framework like [Langchain](https://www.langchain.com/langchain) that allows you to embed any type of data into a vector
--  Using the architecture to build other AI-powered applications that require access to external data.
+  •	Building other AI-powered apps needing external data

 Happy coding! 🚀